stefa-sal/figo/README.md

     - `-f, --profile`: Comma-separated list of profiles to apply to the instance.
     - `-m, --make_project`: Create the project if it does not exist on the specified remote.
     - `-o, --hole`: Assigns the first available IP address hole in the range rather than the next sequential IP.
-    - `-u, --user`: Specify the username to infer the project.
+    - `-u, --user`: Specify the username to infer the project and derive the public key for `-k/--key`.
+    - `-k, --key`: Add the user's public key to the instance's `authorized_keys` file.
+Requires `-u/--user`.
+    - `-l, --login`: Specify the user login name on the instance for which the key provides access (optional, default: `ubuntu`).

   - **Examples:**